yiisoft/yii2/docs/guide/helper-json.md

 $data = ['a' => 1, 'b' => 2];
 $json = yii\helpers\Json::encode($data, JSON_UNESCAPED_SLASHES | JSON_UNESCAPED_UNICODE | JSON_PRETTY_PRINT);
 ```
-You can also enable pretty printing of the json helper globally.
+You can also enable pretty printing of the JSON helper globally.
 For example in your config for or index.php:
 ```php
 yii\helpers\Json::$prettyPrint = YII_DEBUG; // use "pretty" output in debug mode
 ```